How to remove yourself from the Internet

 In addition to the sheer number of data broker sites hocking your data, the unfortunate truth is that many of these sites keep gathering information on you both from public record and online usage even after you’ve had data removed previously.
 It never stops.

-While it is possible for you to go to each site and manually request your information be removed, Unfortunately, there is no regulation when it comes to these data brokers, and just because you remove your data from the web doesn’t mean the data brokers aren’t going to resell it again months from now.
+While it is possible for you to go to each site and manually request your information be removed, you’d be doing this non-stop.
+Unfortunately, there is no regulation when it comes to these data brokers, and just because you remove your data from the web doesn’t mean the data brokers aren’t going to resell it again months from now.

 While no service promises to remove all your data from the internet, these top services are great if you want to constantly monitor and automate the process of removing your information off hundreds of sites continually over a longer period of time.